This recipe was created to be a part of a Brussels sprout triumvirate, a Three’s Company of Brussels sprouts. The Three Brussels Sprouts Musketeers.

 - ½ teaspoon honey

-- 1 teaspoon pickling spice mix a blend of spices such as peppercorns, mustard seeds, bay leaves, coriander, celery seeds
+- 1 teaspoon pickling spice mix a blend of spices such as peppercorns, mustard seeds, bay leaves, coriander, celery seeds (you could also just use kosher salt)

 - 4 peeled and crushed garlic cloves